First, let me tell you where I got such a large list of vegetables:

-I have noted from observation that the average citizen in the U.S. is overweight.
-Back when I was growing up in the 1940s, people, for the most part, were slim; that probably was due to diet.
+I have noted from the observation that the average citizen in the U.S. is overweight.
+Back when I was growing up in the 1940s, people, for the most part, were slim, which probably was due to diet.

-In this day of the fast pace, people are on the go and eat a lot of fast food, where they should be paying attention to the number of calories contained in the food they’re eating.
+In this day of fast pace, people are on the go and eat a lot of fast food, so they should be paying attention to the number of calories contained in the food they’re eating.

-I’ve eaten a lot of food from McDonald’s, Wendys, Jack in the Box, Carlos Juniors, Kentucky fried chicken, Popeye’s Chicken, etc., and enjoyed it.
-But if possible, home-cooked meals can offer a more balanced diet, with a visit to a fast-food restaurant, not more than once or twice a week.
+I’ve eaten a lot of food from McDonald’s, Windies, Jack in the Box, Carlos Juniors, Kentucky fried Chicken, Popeyes Chicken, Etcetera, and enjoyed it, but if possible home cooked meals can offer a more balanced diet, with a visit to fast food, restaurant keep it to more than not more than once or twice a week.

-I hear fast-food restaurants are offering on their menus low caloric items of food.
+I hear fast food restaurants are offering on their menus low-calorie items of food.
 I know so many of their menu items are scrumptious, but remember your weight.

 Getting back to vegetables, I’ll talk about some, but my list of vegetables is so big I’d have to go into book mode to write about them, and many of those vegetables I’ve never heard of, I’m sure they’re good, though.

-The potato is a root vegetable, meaning it grows underground.
+The potato is a root Vegetable, meaning it grows underground.
 Known as a staple food like rice and beans.
-In using the word staple, it means to anchor, but in this reference, a base, food that stays with you for a good time.
+In using the word staple, means to anchor, but in this reference, a base food that stays with you for a good time.

-Potatoes, rice, and rice pilaf, also pasta are a filling food, for example.
-If your dinner consists of a steak and some Vegetables, you probably need some Potato, etc., to fill it upon.
+Potatoes, rice, and rice pilaff, also pasta, are a filling food, for example.
+If your dinner consists of a steak and some Vegetables, you probably need some potatoes, etcetera, to fill up.

 The artichoke is around, say, 3 inches in diameter and 4 inches tall.
 With small leaves, you pull off and say dip the end in mayonnaise, then pull off the small portion of its meat with your teeth and eat.

-Guacamole can be used as a garnish on different foods, like, steak, tacos, seafood.
+Guacamole can be used as a garnish on different foods, like, steak, tacos, and seafood.

-Avocado is very good on a sandwich sliced, by its self or other goodies on a sandwich.
+Avocado is very good on a sandwich sliced, by itself, or with other goodies on a sandwich.

 This fruit is in much use and in demand.
 But it must be at the right of ripeness to eat.

-The Bell Pepper can be found in the produce department of the grocer store.
-They come in different colors, green, red, yellow, and so on.
-Some may be sweeter than other colors; I like green.
+The Bell Pepper can be found in the produce department of the grocery store.
+They come in different colors, green, red, yellow, and so on; some may be sweeter than other colors, but I like green.

-A nice bell pepper, when at home and cleaning cut open and pull out the insides, it will then be hollow on the inside, rinse its and its ready to use.
+A nice bell pepper, when at home and cleaned, cut open, and pull out the insides, will then be hollow in the inside, rinse, and it’s ready to use.

-For peppers, there many, here’s some that my granddaughter’s boyfriend Doug grows in his grandmother’s back yard: Jalapeno, serrano, habanero.
+For peppers, there are many.
+Here are some that my granddaughter’s boyfriend, Doug, 23, grows in his grandmother’s backyard: Jalapeno, serrano, and habanero.

-- Peppers you get in a salad at the Olive Garden restaurant are tiny pepperoni, Doug doesn’t grow them.
+Peppers you get in a salad at the Olive Garden restaurant are tiny pepperoncini; Doug doesn’t grow them.

 - Scoville test on habanero pepper, 150,000 and 575,000